Skip to content

 <!-- Screen readers hear settled chunks from this pre-existing region -->

-<output id="sr-announce" class="visually-hidden"></output>
+<output role="status" id="sr-announce" class="visually-hidden"></output>

 <button id="stop" type="button">Stop generating</button>